 The most common forms of security over real estate in the Canadian market are mortgages, debentures, hypothecs and trust deeds.
 Real estate in the common law provinces and territories includes land (together with buildings and fixtures), airspace above land, crops, forests, non-navigable waters, easements, sub-surface land rights, rental income and other profits derived from land and leasehold interests.
-Real estate under the QCC includes land, any constructions and works of a permanent nature located on the land and anything forming an integral part of the land, plants and minerals that are not separated or extracted from the land, personal property that is permanently physically attached and joined to an immovable and that ensures its utility and real rights in immovable property, as well as actions to assert such rights or to obtain possession of immovables.
-Each province and territory in Canada has a real property title registration system.
-Secured creditors perfect interests in real property by filing their mortgage, debenture, hypothec or trust deed against the title to the debtor's real property.
-There are some special statutes in Canada that govern most federally regulated facilities such as airports, prisons and major shipping ports, and these should be assessed when taking security involving these facilities.
+Real estate under the CCQ includes land, any constructions and works of a permanent nature located on the land and anything forming an integral part of the land, plants and minerals that are not separated or extracted from the land, personal property that is permanently physically attached and joined to an immovable and that ensures its utility and real rights in immovable property, as well as actions to assert these rights or to obtain possession of immovables.

-For example, a clearing house, retail investment broker or bank.
+24 For example, a clearing house, retail investment broker or bank.